 McMaster Multi-Faith Resources Website

-You can find information about spiritual and religious support on campus through McMaster University Multi-Faith Resources.
-The website gives you information about prayer and spirituality spaces at McMaster, places to worship, as well as information about student life and positive spaces.
+You can find information about spiritual and religious support on campus through the McMaster University Multi-Faith Resources website.
+The website gives you information about prayer and spirituality spaces at McMaster, places to worship and information about student life and positive spaces.

 You can access child care through McMaster’s Children’s Centre, which offers high-quality care and learning for children ranging in age from 18 months to 5 years.

 McMaster’s Security Services takes your safety very seriously and aims to create a safe and secure environment for you to study.
-You can find red assistance phones across campus, which is monitored by security.
-You can also down a new Safety APP for your smart phone called McMaster University Safety Security & Transit (MUSST).
+You can find red assistance phones across campus, which are monitored by security.
+You can also download a new safety App for your smart phone called McMaster University Safety Security & Transit (MUSST).